 The process detailed above can result in the requirement for residual investment.
 This residual investment will be necessary in respect of the release of Incremental Obligated Exit Capacity at one or more NTS Exit Points and is classified as Funded Incremental Obligated Exit Capacity.

-National Grid will expect to be funded in respect of the release of Funded Incremental Obligated Exit Capacity and this will normally be achieved through Re-opener.
+National Gas Transmission will expect to be funded in respect of the release of Funded Incremental Obligated Exit Capacity and this will normally be achieved through Re-opener.

-Where partial substitution is proposed National Grid will make a Funded Incremental Obligated Capacity (FIOC) Submission, as defined in the FIOC Guidance and Submissions Requirement Document as per Licence Special Condition 9.13.
+Where partial substitution is proposed National Gas Transmission will make a Funded Incremental Obligated Capacity (FIOC) Submission, as defined in the FIOC Guidance and Submissions Requirement Document as per Licence Special Condition 9.13.
 This will facilitate the determination of funding, where required, for the incremental quantity to be released.

-For the avoidance of doubt, where residual investment relates to the whole or part of the quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point National Grid reserves the right (in accordance with Part A paragraphs 86 and 94 of the ExCR version 11.0) to reject that application except where a PARCA or IP PARCA has been agreed.
+For the avoidance of doubt, where residual investment relates to the whole or part of the quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point National Gas Transmission reserves the right (in accordance with Part A paragraphs 86 and 94 of the ExCR version 15.0) to reject that application except where a PARCA or IP PARCA has been agreed.

 Analysis Output

 On completion of the above analysis the effects of the exit capacity applications and accepted exit capacity substitutions will be reviewed.
-Where National Grid considers that an accepted substitution is inappropriate, e.g. the proposed reduction in Non-incremental Obligated Exit Capacity at an NTS Exit Point would create difficulties for the downstream operator to meet their statutory and / or regulatory obligations, National Grid will discuss with the Authority whether:
+Where National Gas Transmission considers that an accepted substitution is inappropriate, e.g. the proposed reduction in Non-incremental Obligated Exit Capacity at an NTS Exit Point would create difficulties for the downstream operator to meet their statutory and / or regulatory obligations, National Gas Transmission will discuss with the Authority whether:

 such accepted substitutions should be reversed (notwithstanding that they were determined by following the approved methodology);